Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Proof method for Theorem

 We describe a general method for proving the existence of a morphism

-from a toroidal compactification to an slc compactification for some choice of polarizing divisor $R$.
+from a toroidal compactification to an slc compactification of the moduli space of $\bM$-lattice polarized K3 surfaces for some choice of fan $\mathcal{F}$ and polarizing divisor $R$.
 Under suitable circumstances this map is the normalization.
-The method was developed by two of the authors in \cite{alexeev2019stable-pair} in the case of $F_2$, the moduli space of polarized K3s of degree 2.
-We apply it here to elliptic surfaces.
+The method was developed in \cite{alexeev2019stable-pair} in the case of moduli of degree 2 K3 surfaces $F_2$, but was not phrased as a general theorem.

 Consider a moduli space of $\bM$-lattice polarized K3 surfaces.
+See \cite[Def.~2.33]{alexeev2021compact} for a precise definition.
+There is an isomorphism of coarse spaces $F_{\bM}=\bD_\bM/G_\bM$ \cite[Thm.~2.34]{alexeev2021compact} with a Type IV arithmetic quotient.
 Suppose that on a generic K3 surface in this moduli we have chosen, in some canonical way, an effective divisor $R$ in some ample class $h\in\bM$.
+The space $\oF_\bM^\slc$ is defined the same way as in Def.~\ref{def:oFslc}, by taking a closure of $F_\bM\subset M_e$ for $e=R^2$.

 For example, for ordinary primitively polarized K3 surfaces $(X,L)$, $L^2=2d$, this means a choice $R\in |nL|$ in some fixed multiple~$h=nL$ of the generator.